 Operate Secret Management Tools

-Secret management tools can let you handle secrets from a central location while providing access control and auditing.
+Secret management tools can let you handle secrets from a central location while providing access control to the DevSecOps pipeline.
 AWS Secrets Manager and Hashicorp’s Vault are the most famous secret management tools available in the market.

 Perform Regular Security Audits

 Security audits should be performed regularly as part of DevOps security.
 It may help you identify system flaws and make sure that your security policies are effective.

 Useful link: DevSecOps Solution to Cloud Security Challenge

 The below mentioned points are the major difference of DevOps Vs DevSecOps.